OysterKing/Final-Year-Project/README.md

 09/02/16:
 Added a new window to netanim.
 An instance of this window is opened for every file in a folder called "demos".
 At the moment the window is blank.
 Added code so that now each tab added as a demo is named after each file in the demo directory.
+Added the demo view and demo scene classes.